M4n0zz/Gen1PokeScripts/Tetris/README.md

 ----
 ### Installation

-Due to its size, the payload is split into two parts and is designed to be used with TimOS Script Selector.
+Due to its size, the payload is split into two parts and is designed exclusively for use with TimOS Script Selector.

 Please follow the instruction in the [main page](https://github.com/M4n0zz/Gen1PokeScripts) of this repo.